ashtonw7/writing-with-no-purpose/posts/aliens.md

 I asked one of the aliens in the UFO about it.
 I said, “Hey, nice to meet you.
 I must be a pretty interesting human to get abducted, huh?”

 He said there wasn’t anything special about me in particular.
-I just happened to be the only one walking around in the cornfield.
-I should have known better to take a walk around that cornfield.
+I just happened to be the only one walking around in that cornfield.
+I should have known better to take a walk there.
 Aliens love cornfields.

 I tried to go back to the tractor beam pod to get back down to Earth.
 But some aliens grabbed me, rather forcefully I might add, and shoved me onto a surgical table.